dildoran2195/sep11-freedom-project/blog/entry04.md

 Since I completed steps 1 through 3, now I am planning the most promising solution in order to solve the problem of lacking technologies in medicine that I figured out in step 1 (brainstorming) which is basically step four in this case.
 Currently, I am almost done with gaining knowledge of both Javascript and Babylon in order to create a website that introudces my solution with a simulation model that positively contributes to development of medical technology so I need to merge my knowledge of those together to do so.
 However, Javascript and Babylon are still not enough so I just have to finish off p5js in order to be on top of my website through a medical simulation model that solves lack of technologies in the medical field.
 Therefore, I have to sucessfully complete p5js with skills and experiences which leads me to finish and plan step 5 which is eventually creating a functional prototype adn this is my plan for Blog 5 along with new tinkering on my tool list.

 ### Skills

+#### I achieved skills of Organization and Creativity

+* I learned the skill of organization for file management, hierarchy and relationships, whiteboarding my ideas throughout this process of planning to create a simautlation.
+I had notes for Javascript, p5js, and Babylon to stay orgaizne and to refer back whenever I needed it in order to combine them in certain situations.
+For example, I went back to my notes for Babylon since I was curious about what is the next step I have to do in order to be orgzanized with my knowledge of Babylon.
+I also organzied my relationship with my partner to stay connected and planned dyas to complete our MVP Plan which we did so we are actually starting out a website from scratch as we organized.
+Additionally, we were organized in a hierarchy to know who is better than us in Bbaylon and viewed their work to get motivation along the way with inspiration.
+Therefore, this skill is pretty important as it helps us to stay on top of certain responsibilities.

+* I learned the skill of creativity and learned how to think outside the box, be innovative, and create the future.
+For example, I created unique animated characters walking using Babylon instead of changing their shapes or color which is pretty basic so I wanted to go outside of the box and make my character completely different from the original one in order to learn characteristics of Babylon.
+Also, my partner and I are creating a website for the future which we have already started using our creativity of how we should plan it out in order to actually successed.
+I was pretty innovative in considering Javascript, Babylon, and p5js to create a medical simualtion and planning out specifc parts which we need to actually use these consepts as resources.
+I tried dmy best to be creative during tinkering with Babylon so I could be on top of my tinkefimng for the best of my ability.
+Therefore, this skill is pretty important as it gives you more than what you are limited to.

 [Previous](entry03.md) | [Next](entry05.md)